NickJaensson/eztfem.py/README.md

 thus it might errounously think that no node was added!
 Where possible, it is best to initialize arrays like this to -1 (and the modify the checks acoordingly)

+## Neglecting output of a function
+When assigning the output of a function to a single variable, in Python that variable will be a tuple containing all output of the function:

+def func():
+    return a, b

+aa = func() # aa will be a tuple containing both a and b aa, _ = func() # only get the argument a from the function

+In Matlab is only takes the value of the first variable being returned:

+function [a,b] = func()

+aa = func % aa will only contain the value of a
+[aa,~] = func % same as the line above (but clearer)